Elevation: 8,072 ft

 This peak is not in the book.
 Published December 2019

 From the saddle at the head of Martin Canyon, follow a “revegetated” dozer line southeast up to a ridge.
-Once on the ridge, turn R/S and continue up a dozer line on the W side of the ridge crest to reach a saddle just SW of Point 7515.
+Once on the ridge, turn right/south and continue up a dozer line on the west side of the ridge crest to reach a saddle just southwest of Point 7515.
 The dozer line is quite overgrown with vegetation now and isn’t much better than the surrounding bushwhack.
 The underlying loose dirt/scree/gravel in the tracks of the dozer line is also a negative factor.

-At some point here (or soon after), leave the overgrown dozer line as it moves off the ridge onto the L/SE Face of the ridge.
+At some point here (or soon after), leave the overgrown dozer line as it moves off the ridge onto the left/southeast side of the ridge.
 The ridge crest terrain is actually MORE STABLE than the dozer line!
 Scramble up the open terrain of the ridge to reach the scrub/grass summit of Peak 8074.
 The summit had no cairn so I built one.
-The Northeast Summit measures 5 feet higher than the Southeast Summit (Point 8040+).
+The northeast summit measures five feet higher than the southeast summit (Point 8040+).

 Same as for the northeast ridge.
 This is the final leg of a loop route that begins and ends on Martin Canyon Road.

-From the Northeast Summit (8,074 feet), descend a short distance SW toward a saddle.
-Leave the ridge at 8,040 feet to descend (and find) the [somewhat-elusive] Northeast Ridge.
+From the northeast/true summit, descend a short distance southwest toward a saddle.
+Leave the ridge at 8,040 feet to descend (and find) the somewhat-elusive northeast ridge.
 To find it, stay to the right/northeast of an obvious gully.
 The ridge becomes well-defined pretty quickly after an ill-defined start.
 Follow the ridge crest down through a charred pine forest and make fast time down the steep, loose gravel, scree, and pine duff.
 The forest is much better than the nearby scree slopes.